-We have eight Teaching Assistants (TAs) with specialist training to deliver a number Communication and Interaction, Literacy and Numeracy interventions including: Lego Therapy, Lexia, Sound Discovery and Catch-up literacy and Numeracy.
-We have a member of our team with training to work with the visually impaired; one TA who is a qualified Swimming instructor and another who is training to be an exam access arrangements assessor.
+We have eight Teaching Assistants (TAs) with specialist training to deliver a number Communication and Interaction, Literacy and Numeracy interventions including: Lego Therapy, Lexia, Language link, Sound Discovery and Catch-up literacy and Numeracy.
+We have a member of our team with training to work with the visually impaired and one TA who is a qualified Swimming instructor.